pombredanne/nucleator-core-builder/ansible/roles/jenkins/README-ssl.md

 in the corresponding customer credentials file at `~/.nucleator/<customer>-credentials.yml`.

+Once you have generated all of the required `.pkcs12` bundles, commit them to your personal siteconfig.
+Be sure to then run `nucleator update` so that your change become available to nucleator.

 Appendix - Useful opensll information
 -------------------------------------

-The remainder of this document is retrained here solely for reference and historic purposes.
+The remainder of this document is retained here solely for reference and historic purposes.

 ```
 openssl genrsa -out server.key 2048